 The release of such inflammatory material on to the already glowing embers of passion and discontent present in the Middle East is like throwing gasoline on to a fire: an explosion is inevitable.
 To those of us in the West, while condemning the content of the video there can be no justification for the murder of Ambassador Stevens and his three colleagues in Benghazi.
 But to some - by no means all - in the Islamic world, it was a grave insult to their prophet and way of life, and yet another sign of foreign interference.

 The wide extent and depth of Muslim fury indicates that there are other factors at work beyond the video itself, and in that regard it is useful to read again Professor Bernard Lewis's book 'What Went Wrong? - The Clash between Islam and Modernity in the Middle East'.
-The content of the book started as three public lectures given by Bernard Lewis in Vienna in 1999 and was later developed and
+The content of the book started as three public lectures given by Bernard Lewis in Vienna in 1999 and was later developed and extended to describe how, compared with its millennial rival, Christendom, the world of Islam had become poor, weak and ignorant.

 Lewis drew the picture of an Islam that for many centuries was in the forefront of human civilization and achievement.
 A thousand years ago Islamic scholars and scientists made important contributions in the arts and sciences and medieval Europe lagged seriously behind in culture and civilization.
 As Lewis said, by the Turkish conquest of Constantinople in 1453, "The remoter lands of Europe were seen in much the same light as the remoter lands of Africa - as an outer darkness of barbarism and unbelief from which there was nothing to learn and little even to be imported, except slaves and raw materials."